joe7575/signs_bot/manual_EN.md

 the next commands from the last sign.

-The Signs Bot Box has an inventory with 6 stacks for signs and 8 stacks for other items (to be placed/dug by the bot).
+The Signs Bot Box has an inventory with 6 stacks for signs and 8 stacks for other items (which are placed/mined by the bot).
 This inventory simulates the bot internal inventory.
 That means you will only have access to the inventory if the bot is turned off ('sitting' in his box).